Beef short ribs are probably my favorite cut of meat to smoke at the moment.

 Let your ribs sit for 20 minutes and absorb the rub while you get your smoker setup.

-- We are going to be cooking on the higher end of low and slow around 250°F. Aaron Franklin does beef short rubs at 285°F so feel free to experiment with temperature.
+- I recommend cooking on the higher end of low and slow around 250°F. Aaron Franklin does beef short rubs at 285°F so feel free to experiment with temperature.

 - Go easy on the wood.
-Those two chunks you can see in the photo below were enough to produce a deep rich smoke ring.
+Two large chunks are enough to produce a deep rich smoke ring.

-- Place the ribs on the grill, bone side down to protect the meat.
+Place the ribs on the grill, bone side down to protect the meat.
 Make sure you have a bbq thermometer to keep an eye on temperatures and put the lid back on.

 You shouldn’t need to add any more wood and I wouldn’t bother turning the meat over.
 I wish I could tell you exactly how long it’s going to cook but there are so many factors that can influence cook time.